mikeal/tweetstream/README.md

 Stream type options.
 The default stream type is the `'chirp` stream unless filter options are passed.

 * `'chirp'` - boolean. default is true.
-* '`firehose`' - boolean.
+* `'firehose'` - boolean.
 Full twitter firehose, requires an account with escalated privileges.
-* '`links`' - boolean.
+* `'links'` - boolean.
 All tweets that contain a URI in the text, requires an account with escalated privileges.
-* '`retweet`' - boolean.
+* `'retweet'` - boolean.
 All tweets that are retweets, requires an account with escalated privileges.

 Filter options.
 Using any of the following options will default to the filter stream.